Cabin in the Sky (film): Reception

 In the 1940s, movie theaters in many cities, particularly in the southern United States, refused to show films with prominent black performers.
 On July 29, 1943, in Mt.
 Pleasant, Tennessee, the film was pulled after the first 30 minutes on orders from the local sheriff.
 A crowd gathered outside the theater and someone threatened to "pull the switch."

 The film was nominated for an Academy Award for Best Original Song for "Happiness Is a Thing Called Joe" sung by Ethel Waters.

 According to MGM records the film made $1,719,000 in the US and Canada and $234,000 elsewhere, resulting in a profit of $587,000.

-After years of unavailability, Warner Home Video and Turner Entertainment released Cabin in the Sky on DVD on January 10, 2006.
+After years of unavailability, Warner Home Video (via Turner Entertainment Co.) released Cabin in the Sky on DVD on January 10, 2006.
+Warner Archive Collection released this film for the first time on Blu-ray, sourced from the latest 4K scan of the best preservation elements, in January 2024.

 On Rotten Tomatoes, the film holds a rating of 81% from 47 reviews and an average rating of 7.2/10.
 The website's critics consensus reads, "Cabin in the Skys racial stereotypes are impossible to ignore – but so are its irresistible musical numbers and brilliantly talented cast."